Qantas looks past record loss, opens door to foreign investors

 Joyce said that Qantas would extend a freeze on increasing domestic capacity into the first half of the current year.

-In stark contrast to the Australian carriers, Air New Zealand Ltd, which owns around 26 percent of Virgin Australia, on Wednesday reported a 44 percent jump in annual net profit to NZ$262 million.
+In stark contrast to the Australian carriers, Air New Zealand Ltd (AIR.NZ), which owns around 26 percent of Virgin Australia, on Wednesday reported a 44 percent jump in annual net profit to NZ$262 million.
 The New Zealand flag carrier also said it planned to significantly grow capacity this year.

 Despite an investor push for major asset sales, Joyce said a review of its profitable Frequent Flyer loyalty scheme, which analysts value at up to A$2.5 billion, had concluded there was "insufficient justification" for a partial sale.